foggeydoughtnut/Vehicle-Reservation-Slack/README.md

 ![Screenshot from 2022-08-26 09-04-45](https://user-images.githubusercontent.com/78196548/186935488-277a41a0-b071-4e4d-b510-aa74124ea66c.png)

 Copy the forwarding https url and go to the slack app's homepage.
-Navigate to Event Subscriptions and set the Request URL to be that forwarding https url with /slack/events added on to it.
+Navigate to **Event Subscriptions** and set the Request URL to be that forwarding https url with /slack/events added on to it.
 ex. https://e446-blah-blah.ngrok.io/slack/events
 ![Screenshot from 2022-08-26 08-27-32](https://user-images.githubusercontent.com/78196548/186927233-688045ed-1ad8-439b-8cd5-8d1e5ea08053.png)

-Navigate to Interactivity & Shortcuts and set the Request URL to be that forwarding https url with /interactions added to it.
+Navigate to **Interactivity & Shortcuts** and set the Request URL to be that forwarding https url with /interactions added to it.
 ex. https://e446-blah-blah.ngrok.io/interactions
  ![Screenshot from 2022-08-26 08-27-44](https://user-images.githubusercontent.com/78196548/186927374-fffb86e8-08b7-4e56-a615-13ef42615254.png)

 Reinstall the app to the workplace through the Install App tab

 ## Create Admin User
-When you run the run.py for the first time it will make a admin account with username: admin and password: password.
+When you run the run.py for the first time it will make a admin account with username: *admin* and password: *password*.
 With that you can log into the admin page and create a more secure admin account.

 ## Getting vehicle's calendar id and calendar group id